magolol/magolol.github.io/guides/switchfrii.md

 **A brief explanation of the process.**

 The switch is a very easy system to get CFW running on so long as you have an exploitable system.
 Read [this](https://ismyswitchpatched.com) and [this](switchgui.de) for more info.
-Stock atmosphere (the only valid CFW at the moment) does not have signature check patches but we can quite easily add them through community made patches.
+Stock Atmosphère (the only valid CFW at the moment) does not have signature check patches but we can quite easily add them through community made patches.
 You can obtain these by [dumping them yourself](https://suchmememanyskill.github.io/guides/switchdumpguide/) or "commiting fraud" and downloading them from a stash or site like [nsw2u](https://nsw2u.xyz/)

 **A few things to note**